 Oct.
 14 Minamata (continued)

 “Fukushima in Light of Minamata” Timothy George (very short)

 Oct.
-16 The Labor Movement in Early Postwar Japan
+16 Recap Environmental Issues in Postwar Japan

 Oct.
 21 The AMPO Movement: 1960 Conflict over the US-Japan Security Treaty

 See page on Ampo;